A Great North day out at Souter Lighthouse and The Leas

 Runners keen to keep up fitness once the big day is over can take a look at these options for exploring new places and seeking out new challenges in the North East.

-Coming very soon – we’ve teamed up with Great Run Local to offer 2k and 5k courses at Souter to suit all ages and abilities.
-Like the Facebook page for the latest news.
+We’ve teamed up with Great Run Local to offer weekly 2k and 5k courses at Souter to suit all ages and abilities.
+Like their Facebook page for the latest news.

 Revisit the finishing stretch of the GNR by joining the weekly South Shields Parkrun.

 If you enjoy a challenging off-road route, the National Trust's annual Durham Coast Half Marathon might be just your thing.